Frequently Asked Questions

 We worship at 9:30 am every Sunday morning.

 Children of all ages are welcome at New Hope!
 God put the wiggle in children; don’t’ feel you have to suppress those wiggles in God’s house.

-- Consider sitting at one of our family tables where it is easier for your little ones to engage.
+Consider sitting at one of our family tables where it is easier for your little ones to engage.
 At the tables, we offer quiet activities that allow children to play while they are listening to worship.